Nabin99/FlavourFusion/README.md

-# FlavourFusion
+# Resturant application

-Flavour Fusion is a complete e-commerce site build with python for the Group project.
+This is the resturant application that use sqlite database and store info, reservation and other data in the database.